Skip to main content

 How to choose the right sunscreen for your skin type

 The first thing you need to know is the difference between physical - aka mineral -sunscreen and chemical sunscreen.
-And yes, for you skeptics, there really is a difference, especially if you’ve got sensitive skin!
+And yes, for you skeptics, there really is a difference!

 Sunscreens can be classified as physical, chemical, or both, depending on their ingredients.
 Physical sunscreen is often the best choice for sensitive skin—it tends to be more gentle than chemical sunscreen.
 The usual ingredients to look for are zinc oxide and titanium dioxide.
 They actually bounce the sunlight away from the skin, whereas chemical sunscreens absorb the sun’s rays.

 We’ll delve deeper into ingredients to avoid for sensitive skin a little later on in this guide—but, as a rule of thumb, avoid any face sunscreens with alcohol in the ingredients.
 Typically, it’s listed as “alcohol denat.,” or “denatured alcohol.”
 (Other kinds of “alcohol” in skincare products such as coconut alcohol and cetearyl alcohol are actually fine to use.)
-And, as always, look for products labeled “non-comedogenic” (translation: won’t clog pores) and be on the lookout for pore-clogging ingredients such as coconut oil, octyl stearate, and isopropyl palmitate.
+And, as always, look for products labeled “non-comedogenic” (translation: designed to not clog pores) and be on the lookout for pore-clogging ingredients such as coconut oil, laureth-4, and isopropyl palmitate.

 Sunscreens for sensitive skin